wsydney76/craft-contentoverview/README.md

 ## Disclaimer

-First final evaluation version.
+First final evaluation/test version.
 (4.0)

 * This plugin was initially developed as a side/training project for internal use only.
 * Added a bunch of customization options when evaluating it in a real-life project.